Posted on October 27, 2020

 Our allies at the Innocence Project, who are featured on this month’s donations ballot, are working to free the staggering number of innocent people who remain incarcerated, and to bring reform to the system responsible for their unjust imprisonment.

 We wanted to share a powerful story about the case they are working on to free Rosa Jimenez, a mother who was sentenced to 99 years in prison for a crime she never committed.
 It highlights the racism and hurdles faced by LatinX women in the criminal justice system and the Innocence Project’s important work to prove her innocence.

-We hope you take a few minutes to read this story, then vote for the Innocence Project to receive a share of our $150,000 monthly donations grant this October.
+We hope you take a few minutes to read this story, then vote for the Innocence Project to receive a share of our monthly donation this October.

 For nearly two decades, Ms. Jimenez has been trapped in a nightmare she never could have imagined — incarcerated for the tragic accidental death of a child she loved like her own — with no definite end in sight.

 In January 2003, Ms. Jimenez was preparing lunch for her 1-year-old daughter Brenda and 21-month-old Bryan Gutierrez, whom she regularly babysat, when the toddler approached her, grabbing at his own throat.
 She quickly realized the child was choking and tried to help.
 When that didn’t work, she ran to her neighbor for help.